khushaldogra/ReactJS_BigBrain/README.md

 The `TESTING.md` file in the project repo explains our tests in more detail.

 ### 2.8.
-General Requirements
- * Any routes you create must be intelligently and justifiably named.

-### 2.9.
 Other notes
- * The port you can use to `fetch` data from the backend is defined in `frontend/src/config.json`
+ * The port we use to `fetch` data from the backend is defined in `frontend/src/config.json`
- * The data structure of a "question" is open ended - it's not defined explicitly in the backend.
-Because of this, the backend has 3 wrapper functions defined in `backend/src/custom.js` that it uses to extract meaning from your custom data structure.
-You will have to implement these as you build out your frontend.
+ * The backend has 3 wrapper functions defined in `backend/src/custom.js` that it uses to extract meaning from our custom question data structure.
-* For users of typescript, there is an alternatively `.eslintrc` file [being collaborated here](https://hackmd.io/sy1urGgxRpGwOJ0nOkNlUw?both).
-Do not change it unless given approval on forum.

 ## 3. The Back-end

-The backend server exists in your individual repository.
+The backend server exists in this individual repository.
 After you clone this repo, you must run `npm install` in the project directory once.

 To run the backend server, simply run `npm run backend` in the project directory.
 This will start the backend.